paulmillr/noble-ed25519/README.md

 ##### Helpers & Point

+`utils.generateRandomPrivateKey()`

+Returns cryptographically random `Uint8Array` that could be used as Private Key.

 `utils.precompute(W = 4, point = BASE_POINT)`

 This is done by default, no need to run it unless you want to